karllinden/dima/README.md

 Dependency injection is the approach taken by many libraries, such as libcurl, libevent and libpng.
-These libraries allow function pointers to custom memory functions to be injected.
+These libraries allow function pointers to custom memory allocation functions to be injected.
-Each library commonly has its own function pointer types for these functions, which means that testing code will be repeated in some way.
+Each library commonly has its own types for these functions, which means that testing code will be repeated in some way.
 DIMA aims to provide a memory management abstraction that is re-usable by other libraries.